tiarno/reachtim/content/articles/bottle.md

         person['_id'] = ObjectId(person['_id'])
         db['people'].save(person)

-Check it out on GitHub if you want to play around with it.
+Check it out on [GitHub](https://github.com/tiarno/bam_example) if you want to play around with it.
 It is very easy to add applications and get CRUD operations going on any mongoDB database.

 Let me know if you have any questions or if something needs changing on the GitHub repo.

+[peoplelist]: ../images/peoplelist.png
+[person]: ../images/person.png